top of page

 The Problem

-The appeal is pending before the Seventh Appellate District.
-The appeal raises the following issues:
+The appeal of appellant Peter Prescott is pending before the California Court of Appeal, Seventh Appellate District.

 The Record

 The problem is drawn from a real case in the California courts.
 The issues in the actual case are closely contested, and neither side is favored for purposes of the problem.
-Any attempt by any person, directly or indirectly, to contact the attorneys or the parties, or to examine the real-life case file or briefs, including decisions and opinions in the case on which the problem is based is prohibited and will result in disqualification of the entire team.
+Any attempt by any person, directly or indirectly, to contact the attorneys or the parties, or to examine the real-life case file or briefs, including decisions and opinions in the case on which the problem is based, People v.
+Allen, S286520/B328333, is prohibited and will result in disqualification of the entire team.

 Review all the rules for the competition here.